er-contreras/software_developer_map/readme.md

 the browser to import or export javascript files and you need a web-server to work with localhost, then build your own basic version of it.

-## Implementations
+## App Components

-1. Frontend of the app
+1. Frontend - JavaScript - HTML - CSS
-2. Http web server, needed to pass CORS restriction.
+2. Http Web Server - Ruby
-3. It handles get requests.
+3. Database - PostgreSQL

 ## Make it Run